eric-rizzi/teaching/_course_specifics/ms_cs.md

 ### Course Highlights

 The Middle School course emphasizes creativity, drawing, movement (when possible), and sharing of students work in the class.
-Units include:

 #### Years Taught